Devlore: Device Interrupt Protection for Confidential VMs: Design

-\paragraph{\em Check \#3: Ordering.} \codename needs to store an ordered list of physical interrupts when they arrive at the \sm to guarantee that the hypervisor cannot reorder them.
+\newparagraph{Check \#3: Ordering.} \codename needs to store an ordered list of physical interrupts when they arrive at the \sm to guarantee that the hypervisor cannot reorder them.
 Then, the RMM can use this ordered list to check the virtual interrupts that the hypervisor wants to inject.
-We observe that because the hypervisor can inject $n$ distinct interrupts at once to the realm VM, \codename does not need to guarantee ordering for these $n$ distinct interrupts.
-If the RMM programs the vGIC with $n$ distinct interrupts, when entering the realm VM, the hypervisor will fill all $n$ at the same time to the realm VM.
-Therefore, the RMM uses the \sm's ordered list to check ordering with a window size of $n$.
-This prevents the hypervisor from reordering the interrupts that are outside this window, as shown in~\cref{fig:interrupt-checks}(c).
-However, this is insufficient to achieve \codename's interrupt isolation.
-During benign operation, the hypervisor injects virtual interrupts based on the priority of all the pending physical interrupts.
-Therefore, using time-based ordering is not sufficient to preserve the priority properties.
+We observe that because the hypervisor can inject $n$ distinct interrupts at once to the \cvm, \codename does not need to guarantee ordering for these $n$ distinct interrupts.
+If the RMM programs the vGIC with $n$ distinct interrupts, when entering the \cvm, the hypervisor will fill all $n$ at the same time to the \cvm.
+So the RMM uses the \sm ordered list to check ordering with a window size of $n$.
+This prevents the hypervisor from reordering the interrupts that are outside this window (\cref{fig:interrupt-checks}.c).
+However, this alone cannot achieve \codename interrupt isolation.
+During benign operation, the hypervisor injects virtual interrupts based on the priority of all the pending interrupts.
+Thus, time-based ordering cannot preserve the priority.